JohnGreco192/Free_GenAI_Bootcamp_2025/Week 3/OPEA_megaservice_LLama3_8B/readme.md

 You will need three separate terminals.

-### Step 1: Start the TGI Server

-This will launch the TGI Docker container and download the Llama 3 8B model.
-This will take a while the first time.
 # https://github.com/opea-project/GenAIComps
 MegaService
 A Megaservice is a higher-level architectural construct composed of one or more Microservices, providing the capability to assemble end-to-end applications.
 Unlike individual Microservices, which focus on specific tasks or functions, a Megaservice orchestrates multiple Microservices to deliver a comprehensive solution.